spacetelescope/synphot_refactor/docs/index.rst

   type of sources through multiple bandpasses.

 This package covers the general functionalities not related to any particular observatory.
-If you use HST (and soon JWST), you might also be interested in **stsynphot** (https://github.com/spacetelescope/stsynphot_refactor), which covers synthetic photometry for the telescope(s).
+If you use HST, you might also be interested in **stsynphot** (https://github.com/spacetelescope/stsynphot_refactor), which covers synthetic photometry for the telescope(s).